~ END Installation Guide ~

 Cyberduck is a program that allows you to browse files on a remote server.
 Download here.

-For secure remote access to the UCSB’s campus network when you’re not physically present on campus, you’ll need to download and install the Pulse Secure VPN client.
+For secure remote access to the UCSB’s campus network when you’re not physically present on campus, you’ll need to download and install the Ivanti VPN client.
 This will allow you to access UCSB’s technology resources (including servers, journal subscriptions, etc.) anytime and from anywhere.

-See this Bren Zendesk article for directions on how to get started.
+See this UCSB Information Technology article for directions on how to get started.

 Click here to join our UCSB-MEDS Slack Workspace